Hyundai Sonata Tire Pressure: 32 PSI Guide

 What PSI Should My Hyundai Sonata Tires Be At?

 Set your Hyundai Sonata tires to the cold PSI listed on the driver’s door jamb placard.
-Many models use about 32 PSI front and rear, but your trim and tire size may require a different value.
+Many models use a low-30 PSI target, but your trim, tire size, and load may require a different value.

 Is 34 PSI Too Much?